Toormina

 Toormina faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.6%, significantly lower than the NSW average of 32.2%.
 This indicates a need for targeted educational initiatives.
 Bachelor degrees are most common at 11.6%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding such qualifications - advanced diplomas at 9.6% and certificates at 32.2%.
+Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (32.2%).

-Educational participation is high, with 27.7% of residents currently enrolled in formal education, including 10.8% in primary, 8.2% in secondary, and 2.0% in tertiary education.
+Educational participation is high, with 27.7% of residents currently enrolled in formal education.
+This includes 10.8% in primary education, 8.2% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education